-This grant program is designed to aid individuals in the Charlotte music community who are struggling to meet basic needs, such as food, shelter, or medical, due to loss of music-related income due to COVID-19.
+This grant program is designed to aid individuals in the Charlotte music community who may be struggling to pay bills due to loss of music-related income due to COVID-19.
 If you have other full-time employment that has not been disrupted, other sources of income or a strong financial safety net, please refrain from applying so that we may serve those most vulnerable.

 - You should be age 18 or older and not a fulltime student.

 - The majority of your income should come from music-related work

 No. A music community is made up of all kinds of contributors.
 Sound technicians, producers, songwriters, studio engineers, music teachers, composers, presenters, etc. While preference in the early round will be shown to the independent music maker, who are often the most vulnerable, we encourage anyone who makes the majority of their income from music and is having trouble meeting basic needs to apply.